hexaxsoftwares/houx.js/README.md

   }
 }
 ```
+MeanWhile, while returning a render function, an  arrow function is recommended.

-Another optional native and simple way of encapsulating your ui is by using the template option, e.g
+Another optional native and simple way of encapsulating your ui is by using the template option, which is parsed string of html markup texts.  e.g

 ```javascript
 let app={